-In Year 1 of the program, all students will take a set of required core courses and in Year 2, students will be required to take MUI2095H, the Capstone Project.
+In Year one of the program, students will take a set of required core courses.
+In Year two, students will be required to take MUI2095H, the Capstone Project.

 MUI 1010H Introduction to Management of Urban Innovation

 Urban centres are increasingly an important focal point for industrial innovation and economic development.
 Globalization, a recognition of the importance of innovation to economic prosperity, the interdependence between knowledge generation, learning, and proximity, and not least, the fragmentation of the innovation process itself, have all helped give rise to new understandings of how urban regions interact with, and support, knowledge-intensive economies.
 The purpose of this course is to survey the literature on these issues and explore their implications for: the role of strategic management in planning and directing the economic development of city-regions; the role of economic governance in city-regions; and, the relationships that urban centres have with upper-levels of government.

 This course provides an overview and critical analysis of core constructs used to understand the role of civic engagement in economic and community development.
 Beginning with theoretical constructs, policy contexts, and spatial dimensions of community and economic development, we examine the challenges and prospects for meeting both local economic growth and social equity objectives at the local and regional scale.
 Shifting to the process of engaging the community and broader civic organizations, we examine the methods, strategies and tactics involved, focusing on planning, implementation and management activities.
 We conclude with an examination of the way new methods of civic engagement are contributing to community and economic development practice and the various approaches and programs offering ‘on the ground’ prospects for integrating community and economic development goals.
 The primary objective of this course is to encourage students to understand the relationship between the theory, process and actual practice of community and economic development and to identify key themes, cross-cutting challenges, and opportunities for innovation.